Seftirobim/API-Testing/readme.md

-# API Automation testing practice with Postman
+# API Automation testing practice using Postman

 API testing using Postman at https://kasir-api.belajarqa.com created by [ajikamaludin](https://github.com/ajikamaludin/) as a self-learning tool for QA automation.